-With a population of more than 25 million, the hearty state of Texas is the second largest state in the U.S. The Lone Star State also has one of the largest collections of colleges in the country, the flags of six different nations fly over it, and it is home to some of the largest ranches in the world.
-In fact, the King Ranch (located in Kingsville) is larger than the state of Rhode Island!
+With a population of more than 27 million, the hearty State of Texas is the second largest state in the U.S. The Lone Star State also has one of the largest collections of colleges in the country (252), the flags of six different nations fly over it, and it is home to some of the largest ranches in the world.
+In fact, the King Ranch (located in Kingsville) is larger than the entire state of Rhode Island!

 Texas Animation Schools

 The loss and gain of accreditation is a common occurrence in the world of education.
 This causes the number of accredited U.S. colleges to fluctuate annually.
 Sometimes the fluctuation is positive, and other times it’s negative.
-Fortunately, the state of Texas experienced a positive increase in just the last year.
-In 2011, the state was home to 240 accredited colleges and universities.
-Today, it’s home to 252.
-This is nearly three times the national average of 88.
-Keep in mind that this figure does not include community colleges and colleges that are not accredited by a U.S. Department of Education approved agency.
+The State of Texas experienced a positive increase in the number of accredited institutions since 2011, by adding an additional 12 schools to its collection.
+The state’s number of accredited institutions is now nearly three times the national average of 90.
+Keep in mind that this figure does not include community colleges and learning centers that may offer animation courses or programs.

-Sam Houston State University - Degrees Offered: B. F. A. Art with Specialization in Advertising and Graphic Design or Computer Animation
+Sam Houston State University - Degrees Offered: BFA Computer Animation

 Texas Animation Schools – Other Options